aptos-foundation/AIPs/aips/aip-20.md

 In general, every structure implements basic operations like (de)serialization, equality check, random sampling.

-A group may also implement the following operations.
+For example, A group may also implement the following operations.
 (Additive notions are used.)
 - `order()` for getting the group order.
 - `zero()` for getting the group identity.
 - `one()` for getting the group generator (if exists).